Magotchi/lpid-core-documents/LPID core documents.md

 More than one-half of the membership of each committee shall constitute a quorum.

-## ARTICLE V: FINANCES AND ACCOUNTING
+## ARTICLE V: Finances and Accounting

 ### SECTION 1